moroz1999/zx-image/README.md

     }
 }
 ```
+The library is also capable of working without Composer autoloader.

 # Supported formats
 * "standard" - standard ZX Spectrum screen memory dump.
 Size: 6912.
 6144 bytes of pixel data, 768 bytes of attributes.